mojikosu/vinylstation/README.md

 ## Relevant sofware packages:
 - Liquidsoap - open-source stream generator
 - songrec - open-source Shazam client
-- pulseaudio (for simultaneous access to the sound device by liquisoap and songrec)
+- pipewire with pulseaudio compatibility layer (for simultaneous access to the sound device by liquisoap and songrec)

 ## Script logic:
 1. Prepare host with prerequisites